10 things coming up in the Chichester and Bognor area

+8 Theatre.
+Arundel Players are tackling the multi-award winning, fast-paced whodunit The 39-Steps for their next production.
+Directed by Tony Hudson,it is running for six nights at the Priory Playhouse in Arundel.
+Performances start at 7.30pm from April 1 to 6.

+9 Theatre.
+The Chichester Players are offering a triple bill of Noel Coward one-act plays, including the piece which inspired the celebrated film Brief Encounter.
+The Noel Coward Triple Bill runs from Thursday to Saturday, April 11-13 at 7.30 pm, with a matinee on Saturday 13 at 2.30 pm.
+A complimentary cocktail (non-alcoholic alternative available) is included for all those who book in advance via the website www.chichesterplayers.org.uk.

-1 Art.
+10 Art.
 In Homage To Alfred Wallis offers a Chichester exhibition and sale of more than 50 uncannily-authentic works in the style of Alfred Wallis.
-Artist Max Wildman uses the same materials and techniques as used by Wallis himself and presented in a variety of vintage frames.
-Oxmarket Gallery from March 26 to April 7.
+Artist Max Wildman uses the same materials and techniques as used by Wallis himself.
+Oxmarket Gallery until April 7.

-2 Music.
-The Regis Organ and Keyboard Club will be meeting at the Alexandra Theatre, Bognor Regis on Sunday, March 31 at 2.30pm.
-Spokeswoman Susan Scott said: “The entertainment will be performed by not one, but two internationally recognised-players Michael Wooldridge and Byron Jones, together with singer Samara Stanton, international trombonist Tim Wade and drummer to the stars Dean Morris.
-Ticket price is £12.”

-3 Talk.
-Tuesday, 2 April, 6pm., Mitre Lecture Theatre, University of Chichester.
-Kate Mosse reading from and discussing her new novel, The Burning Chambers.
-From the multi-million, number one bestselling author of Labyrinth and The Taxidermist’s Daughter comes The Burning Chambers, a story of love and betrayal, mysteries and secrets, conspiracies and divided loyalties.

 Chichester City Band reaches finals of the National Brass Band Championships